 The IFIP 10.4 working group on Dependable Computing created the award in honor of the late Jean-Claude Laprie in 2011.
 It recognizes outstanding papers that have significantly influenced the theory and/or practice of Dependable Computing.
-For 2014, the award committee decided to recognize three seminal papers in the award’s impact categories:
+For 2015, the award committee has selected:

 A. L. Hopkins, Jr., T.B.
 Smith, III, and J.H.
 Lala, "FTMP—A highly

 reliable fault-tolerant multiprocess for aircraft" , Proceedings of the